 Assistance when you are flying out

-We will meet you within 10 minutes of the time you have checked in; call from a help point or report to an information counter, but never more than 30 minutes.
+Pre-booked assistance: Pre-booked assistance: We will meet you within 30 minutes or as agreed.
+After you have checked in, call from a Help Point or report to an information desk.

 No pre-booked assistance: